BhawnaMehbubani/Airline-Passenger-Referral-Program-Development-with-Classification-Techniques/README.md

 predictions.to_csv("predictions.csv", index=False)
 ```

+# **Insights and Observations**

+### **Passenger Trends and Preferences**
+- **Solo travelers (37%)** are the largest demographic, making them crucial for referral campaigns.
+Couples (28%) show higher satisfaction, especially in premium classes.
+- **78% of passengers travel economy**, emphasizing the need for strong economy-class services to influence overall satisfaction and referrals.

+### **Service Ratings and Customer Feedback**
+- **Cabin Service**: Positively rated by 50%, making it a key driver of satisfaction.
+- **Entertainment**: A major pain point, with 30% rating it poorly.
+- **Food & Beverage**: Divided feedback, with 35% dissatisfaction.
+- **Review Sentiment**: Passengers appreciate friendly staff but highlight discomfort in seats and inadequate in-flight options.

+### **Referral Trends and Predictive Insights**
+- **62% of referred passengers** booked flights, correlating strongly with high satisfaction scores.
+- Logistic Regression achieved **90% accuracy**, with **Overall Rating** and **Value for Money** being the most impactful predictors of referrals.

+### **Opportunities for Growth**
+- Focus on improving economy-class seating, entertainment, and food quality to address common complaints.
+- Leverage model insights for targeted campaigns, prioritizing passengers with a high likelihood of successful referrals.

+This data-driven approach ensures improved satisfaction, increased referrals, and higher ROI from marketing efforts.

 ## **Future Work**
 1. **Real-Time Integration**:
    - Deploy the model as an API for real-time referral likelihood scoring.